Fire at Newton Eversource Facility Sends 1 Worker to Hospital - NewsBreak

-TAUNTON, Mass. — A man was killed in an electrical accident that started a fire at an apartment building on Thursday morning in Taunton, officials said.
-According to fire officials, the man was removing an antenna from the three-story Danforth Street building just before 7:30 a.m., when the antenna made contact with a nearby power line, electrocuting the man and igniting the exterior of the building on fire.
+TAUNTON, Mass. — A man was killed Thursday when he was electrocuted while attempting to remove an exterior antenna from a Taunton, Massachusetts, building, local and state officials said.
+Investigators said the man was on a fire escape removing an antenna from the three-story Danforth Street building at about...

-A fire swept through a popular Central Massachusetts attraction on Tuesday and officials are calling it “suspicious.”.
-Sterling fire officials responded to a fire at the Davis Mega Maze on Redstone Hill Road in Sterling at 3:54 a.m. on Tuesday.
-“We are extremely thankful for the quick response from...
+Several vehicles were destroyed in a fire at a Worcester hospital garage Thursday.
+Three vehicles side-by-side appear to be totaled at the Saint Vincent Hospital garage.
+Investigators said the fire started with one car and spread to the other, but they weren't immediately sure what started the fire in the first place.

-MIDDLEBORO – Police moved an injured bear from the median of Interstate 495 in Middleboro early Thursday afternoon after the animal was hit by a car.
-The bear will be euthanized after a medical evaluation conducted by wildlife experts determined it sustained significant injuries and couldn't be relocated.
-Massachusetts State Police and Environmental Police were in the area for more than an hour monitoring the bear's movements in the woods between the north and southbound lanes of 495 near Route 24 in Middleboro.SkyEye video captured the bear attempting to hobble out of the woods before police arrived.
-The bear was struggling with an apparent injury to its back leg.
-After briefly moving toward the highway, the bear limped back into the woods.Troopers shut down traffic in both directions periodically while trying to get the bear to come out.Around 12:30 p.m., Environmental Police were able to sedate the bear, load it into the back of a pickup truck and drive it away safely.
+A car crash Wednesday morning left a vehicle on its side in Boston's Financial District and injured one person.
+A Boston EMS spokesperson confirmed someone was taken to Tufts Hospital following the rollover crash in the area of Purchase and Oliver streets.
+There was no word on the extent of the person's injuries.

 A waterfront building in Gloucester's Inner Harbor was burned in a fire early Thursday morning, fire officials said.
 Several residents were displaced in the fire, which was put out with the help of firefighters from several departments in the area, according to the Gloucester Fire Department.
 The fire was reported...